Renish437/ContactForm/README.md

 To enable email notifications, configure your Mailable in the package or override the email logic using events or extending the component.
 🧾 Publish Views (Optional)

-If you want to customize the form view:
+If you want to customize email address:

     php artisan vendor:publish --tag=contactform-config